-Name of employee Agency Campaign Finance & Public Disclosure Board The request for reasonable accommodation to t he needs of the above employee was: Accepted Denied Justification for the decision (indicate specific fa ctors considered) Was employee's suggestion for the reasonable accommodation accepted?
-Yes No Partially If no or partially is checked, state reason: L have read the employee request for reasonable le accommodation I understand that all tangible
+Name of employee Agency Campaign Finance & Public Disclosure Board

+The request for reasonable accommodation to t he needs of the above employee was:

+Accepted Denied

+Justification for the decision (indicate specific fa ctors considered)

+Was employee's suggestion for the reasonable accommodation accepted?

+Yes No Partially

+If no or partially is checked, state reason:

 I have read the employee request for reasonable accommodation.
 I understand that all tangible accommodations purchased by the department, will become the property of the State of Minnesota.

 Employee's signature Date

 Executive Director's signature Date

 Affirmative Action Officer's signature Date

 Page one of two

-resaccagree (5/98)